Neamar/DUCK/rosa_on_himself.md

 which the guy considered to be an insulting stereotype.
 And yes, this means that Barks' original Peeweegah story ALSO can never again be used in American comic books.
-<P> Therefore, simply because I feel very anxious for THIS
-PARTICULAR story to see print in English, due to the loads of extra work I put into the Peeweegah's Longfellowian dialogue, I offered to REDRAW all the Peeweegahs (except the Chief).
+Therefore, simply because I feel very anxious for THIS PARTICULAR story to see print in English, due to the loads of extra work I put into the Peeweegah's Longfellowian dialogue, I offered to REDRAW all the Peeweegahs (except the Chief).
 I'm not sure how to make them all